With U.S. under coronavirus siege, Chicago cracks down, Florida cases soar | Health

 With U.S. under coronavirus siege, Chicago cracks down, Florida cases soar

-The city of Chicago reimposed some coronavirus restrictions on Monday and the state of Florida reported more than 10,000 new cases for the sixth day in a row, as the pandemic showed few signs of abating in the United States.
-In a rare ray of hope, New York state reported the fewest hospitalizations from the coronavirus in four months and New York City entered a new phase of reopening on Monday, but the progress, in the very city and state that were once the epicenter, was eclipsed by the grim news nearly everywhere else.
+The city of Chicago reimposed some coronavirus restrictions on Monday and the state of Florida reported more than 10,000 new cases for the sixth day in a row, as the pandemic continued to rage across the United States.
+In a rare ray of hope, New York state reported the fewest hospitalizations from the coronavirus in four months and New York City entered a new phase of reopening on Monday.
+But the progress, in the very city and state that were once the epicenter, was eclipsed by the grim news nearly everywhere else.

+New York State recorded only eight deaths on Sunday while the total number of people hospitalized for the disease fell to 716, the fewest since March 18, Governor Andrew Cuomo said.
+But metrics for the country as a whole have grown worse.
+Thirty-two states have reported record increases in COVID-19 cases in July while 15 states have reported record increases in deaths.
+Deaths, hospitalizations, and rates of positive test results continue to climb.

 Chicago Mayor Lori Lightfoot announced new restrictions due to take effect on Friday including a ban on indoor service at bars and shutdown of personal services such as shaves and facials that require the removal of masks.
 "While we aren't near the peak of the pandemic from earlier this year, none of us wants to go back there," Lightfoot said in a statement.